Yuri Mamin: Don't Think About White Monkeys

-Current activities
+Current work

 Today, Yuri Mamin conducts a master studio for directors of screen entertainment at the Saint Petersburg Institute for Television, Business and Design.
 He regularly holds professional classes in Russia and abroad.

 In addition, he is the creator and host of the educational program "House of Culture" on the Saint Petersburg channel TV-100, where he speaks on the defense of citizen rights, about the values of world culture, and about the protection of the environment and of animals in grave danger of extinction in Russia.

 Yuri Mamin is a member of the International Tibet Support Network.
 He is also a member of the Society for the Protection of Animal Rights and is a staunch opponent of hunting.

 The TV program "House of Culture" is run in an interactive fashion whereby Yuri Mamin engages in direct discussions with viewers on matters of public concern.

 Besides the aforementioned program, Yuri Mamin released the satirical TV journal “Shards” (“Oskolki”).
 Seven episodes of “Shards” appeared on TV-100 in 2010.

 Yuri Mamin has a number of new film projects in the works, including "Window to Paris 201…", "Rockman" and "Dangerous Resemblance".

-In 2011, during one of his visits to the USA, Yuri Mamin taught at Middlebury College.
+In 2011, during one of his visits to the US, Yuri Mamin taught at Middlebury College.